 Created by Pokejedservo on Sat Mar 10 2012, 14 Comments, Add Comment

 Special thanks to Jackson_H, TylerMirage for additional sound clips.

 EDITOR'S OPINIONToday on the Fantastic Four VC section we take a look at another one of Glactus' Heralds...
 TERRAX!
 Let us begin...

 Tony Jay- While it is a little strange to hear the late great Tony Jay doing a somewhat higher pitched voice for the role but to be fair it is somewhat justified (so it would sound different to his work as Galactus) but still its only a decent example of his work.

 Ron Feinberg- While I suppose Ron's voice is a little light for the role but I do feel that Ron's performance was pretty good as it does give off a rather eloquently evil feel which does work for the role pretty well.
 Though yes Ron does have one strong advantage on how so far he is the only one whom actually gets more than a few seconds worth of lines as his work on the role of Terrax was pretty good.

 Ted Biaselli- I understand what Ted was trying to do for the role by giving him a deep and gruff voice and it would've worked too that if his voice for the role actually did sound deep which it did not and it sounds a bit awkward that way.
 So basically I would consider this to be a case of a well-intentioned miscast.

-Overall I am clearly going with Ron but Tony at second and Ted at third.
+Overall I am clearly going with Ron and James the most with Kevin at a very close second with Tony and Ted at third.